Downloading & Installing the Software

 • You can also go to Stage 3 to automatically generate your specific program start up command and then come back here.

-• sudo python3 ~/Bus-Departure-Board/LondonUndergroundPy3.py -k [YOUR KEY HERE] -s [YOUR STATION ID HERE]
+• python3 ~/Bus-Departure-Board/LondonUndergroundPy3.py -k [YOUR KEY HERE] -s [YOUR STATION ID HERE]

 • Ensure spacing and capitalisation is identical to the above, you do not need the square brackets around the values.
 If done correctly you should have something which looks similar to the bellow: